-- Assess the achievement of outcomes against indicators by reporting on the level of progress for each objective and outcome indicator at the time of the FE and noting final achievements - Relevance (), Effectiveness (), Efficiency () and overall project outcome () - Sustainability: financial (), socio-political (), institutional framework and governance (), environmental (), overall likelihood of sustainability () - Country ownership - Gender equality - Cross-cutting issues (poverty alleviation, improved governance, climate change mitigation and adaptation, capacity development, South-South cooperation, knowledge management, etc., as relevant) - Catalytic Role / Replication Effect - Progress to impact
+- Assess the achievement of outcomes against indicators by reporting on the level of progress for each objective and outcome indicator at the time of the FE and noting final achievements - Relevance (), Effectiveness (), Efficiency () and overall project outcome () - Sustainability: financial (), socio-political (), institutional framework and governance (), environmental (), overall likelihood of sustainability () - Country ownership - Gender equality and women's empowerment - Cross-cutting issues (poverty alleviation, improved governance, climate change mitigation and adaptation, capacity development, South-South cooperation, knowledge management, etc., as relevant) - Catalytic Role / Replication Effect - Progress to impact connected to the FE findings.
+They should highlight the strengths, weaknesses and results of the project, respond to key evaluation questions and provide insights into the identification of and/or solutions to important problems or issues pertinent to project beneficiaries and UNDP, including issues in relation to gender equality and women's empowerment.